w3f/polkadot-wiki/docs/general/scams.md

 ### Always check the source

-For any potential scam, always be sure to do a background check on the source, i.e, look at any username, email, Youtube channel name, URL, etc. If something seems fishy, that's because it likely is.
+For any potential scam, always be sure to do a background check on the source, i.e, look at any username, email, YouTube channel name, URL, etc. If something seems fishy, that's because it likely is.
 Never enter any personal data if you feel the source could be a scam.
 Feel free to check with [support@polkadot.network](mailto:support@web3.foundation).